raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Introduction

-The use of transports for DNS other than UDP is being increasingly specified, for example, DNS over TCP {{!RFC1035}} {{!RFC7766}} and DNS over TLS {{?RFC7858}}.
+This document specifies a mechanism for managing stateful DNS connections.
+DNS most commonly operates over a UDP transport, but can also operate over streaming transports; the original DNS RFC specifies DNS over TCP {{!RFC1035}}
+and a profile for DNS over TLS {{?RFC7858}} has been specified.
-Such transports can offer persistent, long-lived sessions and therefore when using them for transporting DNS messages it is of benefit to have a mechanism that can establish parameters associated with those sessions, such as timeouts.
+These transports can offer persistent, long-lived sessions and therefore when using them for transporting DNS messages it is of benefit to have a mechanism that can establish parameters associated with those sessions, such as timeouts.
 In such situations it is also advantageous to support server-initiated messages